axibase/charts-language-service/src/resources/descriptions.md

 ## maxinserttime

-Include series if the timestamp of the latest sample is less than `max-insert-time`, specified as [ISO date](https://axibase.com/docs/atsd/shared/date-format.html), local date, or [calendar expression](https://axibase.com/docs/atsd/shared/calendar.html).
+Include series if the timestamp of the latest sample is less than `max-insert-time`, specified as [Date Expression](https://axibase.com/docs/charts/syntax/date-expressions.md).

 ## maxrange